 - Promote stakeholder participation: Engaging all relevant stakeholders in the standardization process is crucial for ensuring the relevance and effectiveness of standards.

-- Embrace international best practices: Adopting international standards and participating in international standardization activities can enhance competitiveness and facilitate trade.
+- Embrace international best practices: Adopting international standards and participating in international standardization activities can enhance competitiveness and support trade.

 - Invest in infrastructure: Adequate investments in testing laboratories, certification bodies, and accreditation agencies are essential for effective conformity assessment.